-As child support attorneys, Santa Rosa-based Thomas Shields and Bailey Penzotti can help.
-Whether you are the parent who is paying or will be paying support, or you are the parent receiving or in need of child support, Wine Country Family Law & Bankruptcy Office, P.C. offers a unique experience.
+As child support attorneys, our Santa Rosa-based family law team can help.
+Whether you are the parent who is paying or will be paying support, or you are the parent receiving or in need of child support, Wine Country Family Law, P.C. offers a unique experience.

 Not just a lawyer for child support, Santa Rosa attorney Lindsay Torgerson is the firm owner, a parent, divorcee, and adult child of divorce.